Jim Tatum

-James Moore "Big Jim" Tatum (July 22, 1913 – July 23, 1959) was an American football and baseball player and coach.
-Tatum served as the head football coach at the University of North Carolina at Chapel Hill (1942, 1956–1958), the University of Oklahoma (1946), and the University of Maryland, College Park (1947–1955), compiling a career college football record of 100–35–7.
+James Moore "Big Jim" Tatum (August 22, 1913 – July 23, 1959) was an American college football and college baseball player and coach.
+Tatum served as the head football coach at the University of North Carolina at Chapel Hill (1942, 1956–1958), the University of Oklahoma (1946), and the University of Maryland, College Park (1947–1955), compiling a career college football head coaching record of 100–35–7.
 His 1953 Maryland team won a national title.
 As a head coach, he employed the split-T formation with great success, a system he had learned as an assistant under Don Faurot at the Iowa Pre-Flight School during World War II.
 Tatum was also the head baseball coach at Cornell University from 1937 to 1939, tallying a mark of 20–40–1.
 Tatum's career was cut short by his untimely death in 1959.
 He was inducted into the College Football Hall of Fame as a coach in 1984.

 Early life and college playing career

-Tatum was born in McColl, South Carolina on July 22, 1913.
+Tatum was born in McColl, South Carolina, on July 22, 1913.
 He attended the University of North Carolina at Chapel Hill, where he played college football as a tackle under head coach Carl Snavely.
 Tatum was named to the All-Southern Conference team as a senior in 1935.

 Tatum played minor league baseball as a catcher for the Kinston Eagles.
 The 6 feet, 3 inches and 230 pounds Tatum had the nicknames "Big Jim" and "Sunny Jim".

 In September 1935, Tatum participated in training camp with the New York Giants of the National Football League at Blue Hill Country Club.